-Rates generally include buffet and à la carte breakfast, but exclude a credit card surcharge (3 per cent for MasterCard and Visa, 3.5 per cent for American Express).
+Rates generally include buffet and à la carte breakfast, but exclude a credit card surcharge (3.5 per cent).

 At the hotel

 Free WiFi, private beach, spa.
-In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, egg basket, air-conditioning and Essence of Fiji bath products.
+In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, air-conditioning and locally sourced bath products.

 Our favourite rooms